Yesterday I wrote about the heartbreaking truth of my pregnancy. A lot has happened since then.

 I’m writing this post from my hospital bed, drugged up on painkillers but still close to tears.
 I’m in pain, I feel sick, I can’t eat, I feel groggy and I’m frightened of going home.
 I’ve been in such a bad way today, that no doctor has even considered letting me go home.

-When I do go home, the twins will want to sit on my lap, and Hubs will probably underestimate how poorly I feel.
+When I do go home, the twins will want to sit on my lap, and Jonny will probably underestimate how poorly I feel.
 I can’t be touched right now.
 Anywhere.
 But especially not my tummy.

 The painkillers are thankfully holding back some of my emotions, but I know that soon it will dawn on me, that I’ve just lost a baby.
 It hasn’t sunk in yet.
 The grief is on pause.